Mayor Jose “Pepe” Diaz

 Jose "Pepe" Diaz

 Mayor Jose “Pepe” Diaz has unequivocally served the Sweetwater community longer than any leader in the City’s history.
 A Sweetwater resident since 1968, Mayor’s Diaz history with the City begins as an auxiliary police officer in 1984, a position upon which he embarked shortly after being honorably discharged from the US Marine Corps.
 In 1986, Diaz began his career in public service as Chairman of the City of Sweetwater Police Retirement Trust Fund Board.
-For the next seven years, he served on the City of Sweetwater Commission for two terms from 1993 until 2001.
-He was elected Mayor of Sweetwater in May of 2001.
+For the next eight years from 1991 to 1999 he served as an elected official for the City of Sweetwater.
+In May 1999 he was elected the Mayor of Sweetwater.

 Upon entering office as Mayor, Diaz faced several back-to-back catastrophic storms that were historically unprecedented and that ultimately resulted in catastrophic losses of property and infrastructure to the City of Sweetwater.
 These Floods were egregious to the extent that residents utilized canoes to travel throughout the City.
 During each storm, Mayor Diaz personally aided those affected the most, such as the seniors in the community, by helping them evacuate from their flooded homes, and organizing several relief efforts.
 He spent countless hours lobbying in Tallahassee and Washington, D.C., speaking to former President Bill Clinton himself to acquire the funds necessary for a Comprehensive Street Drainage Master Plan, which through a phased approach would address flooding issues in the city.
 Throughout the ensuing years, as a mayor and as a County Commissioner, Diaz worked with local and state emergency management teams to prevent future flooding.
 Former Governor Jeb Bush appointed Diaz to the South Florida Ecosystem Restoration Task Force, where he advised on proposed regulations that could adversely affect West Miami-Dade’s water levels.
 In the present, and dozens of pump stations later; major flooding is an issue of the past in Sweetwater — and a best practice to other municipalities seeking to resolve flooding issues.